wp-plugins/gallerylink/readme.txt

 [gallerylink set='music' topurl='/gallery/music' suffix_pc='.mp3' suffix_pc2='.ogg' suffix_sp='.mp3' suffix_keitai='.3gp' thumbnail='.jpg' noneedfile='.wma' noneeddir='test' rssname='music']

 * The directory other than the WordPress default (wp-content/uproads), but it is possible that you will want to upload. topurl is the directory where you have uploaded the file.
 Music and videos is large capacity.
-May not be able to handled in the media uploader of WordPress. you will want to upload in FTP.
+May not be able to handled in the media uploader of WordPress depending on the setting of the server. you will want to upload in FTP.
 If you set the topurl, please set to 777 or 757 the attributes of the directory.
 Because GalleryLink create an RSS feed in the directory.

 * (WordPress > Settings > General Timezone) Please specify your area other than UTC.
 For accurate time display of RSS feed.